Coarctation Of The Aorta Repair

 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Your child may need to limit the amount of sodium (salt) he eats.
 Ask if he needs to be on a special diet.

 Ask your child's PHP how much liquid your child should drink each day and which liquids are best.
 Limit the amount of caffeine your child drinks.
 Caffeine may cause his heart to work harder than it should.

 If you smoke, it is never too late to quit.
 Do not let your child smoke.
 Smoke can harm your child's heart and make coarctation worse.
 Ask your PHP for information if you or your child need help quitting.

 Help your child manage stress:

 Stress may cause heart problems to worsen.
 Help your child learn new ways to relax, such as deep breathing, relaxing, or meditation.
 Help your child talk about his thoughts and feelings.

 - Your child has a fever.

-- You have questions or concerns about your child's health, surgery or medicine.
+- You have questions or concerns about your child's condition or care.

-- Your child has trouble breathing all of a sudden.
+- Your child has sudden trouble breathing.

 - Your child is too dizzy to stand.

 © 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.